Subskribe/ruby-sdk-sandbox/README.md

 ruby example.rb
 ```

-You should see the list of Units of Measures as configured in your sandbox! 🎉
+You should see the list of accounts from your sandbox account! 🎉

 ### More Examples